elektriktoad/mixtape-library/_tapes/sunwave-and-moontide.md

 date: "2024-04-19, 2024-06-28"
 tags:
   - "video game"
 description: "An energetic, moody mix drawing heavily on video game music, along with some New Wave and City Pop.
 Recorded to type II tape with type I bias and subsequently digitized.
 Side A recorded on a clock radio with an FM transmitter, side B recorded on a Sony CFD-S05 boombox.
-Can combine with any other C45s to make a C90."
+Can combine with any other C45s to make a C90.
+Album art created by AI."
 requestable: true
 tape_type: "Type II"
 dolby: "None"